Personalized Federated Learning: A Unified Framework and Universal Optimization Techniques

 \subsection{Effect of Reparametrization in ASCD-PFL.}

-We demonstrate the importance of reparametrization of the global parameter $w$, that is, we rescale $w$ by a factor of $M^{-\frac12}$.
+We demonstrate the importance of reparametrization of the global parameter $w$ by rescaling $w$ by a factor of $M^{-\frac12}$.
 We run reparameterized and non-reparameterized ASCD-PFL across different objectives and datasets.
 We set the number of classes for each device $K=2$.
 The results are summarized in Figure~\ref{fig:exp_reparam}.
-For the training loss, we observe that reparametrization improves the convergence of ASCD-PFL, except for the APFL2 objective \eqref{eq:APFL2}, where the non-reparametrized variant performs slightly better.
-On the other hand, when considering the testing accuracy, reparametrization always helps improve the results, which indicates that reparametrization can help prevent overfitting.
-Based on the experiment, we suggest always using reparametrization to that scale of the learning rate appropriate for both global and local parameters.
+For the training loss, we observe that reparametrization improves the convergence of ASCD-PFL, except for the APFL2 objective \eqref{eq:APFL2}, where the non-reparametrized variant performs slightly better in three of the four datasets.
+On the other hand, when considering the testing accuracy, reparametrization always helps improve the results, indicating that reparametrization can help prevent overfitting.
+Based on the experiment, we suggest always using reparametrization to ensure the scale of the learning rate is appropriate for both global and local parameters.